Rescuers search for survivors in landslide-hit Japan town

 On Sunday, dark water trickled past half-buried vehicles and buildings tipped from their foundations.

-An air-conditioning unit dangled from one devastated home, now perched above a thick slurry of mud and debris.
+An air-conditioning unit dangled from one devastated home, now perched above a thick slurry of mud and debris, as military personnel stuck poles into the ground to check for bodies.

-Around 2,800 homes in Atami have been left without power, the Tokyo Electric Power Company said on Saturday.

-The town, around 90 kilometres southwest of Tokyo, saw rainfall of 313 millimetres in just 48 hours to Saturday -- higher than the average monthly total for July of 242.5 millimetres, according to public broadcaster NHK.
+Atami, around 90 kilometres (55 miles) southwest of Tokyo, saw rainfall of 313 millimetres in just 48 hours to Saturday -- higher than the average monthly total for July of 242.5 millimetres, according to public broadcaster NHK.

-Much of Japan is currently in its annual rainy season, which lasts several weeks and often causes floods and landslides, prompting local authorities to issue evacuation orders.
+Much of Japan is currently in its annual rainy season, which lasts several weeks and often causes floods and landslides.

 Scientists say climate change is intensifying the phenomenon because a warmer atmosphere holds more water, resulting in more intense rainfall.

-Prime Minister Yoshihide Suga had on Saturday warned residents to stay alert for further landslides triggered by the rain.

-NHK said 80 houses had been destroyed in the mudslide, which could reach as far as two kilometres (1.2 miles).
+"Landslides can occur again and again at the same place even if the rain stops.
+Residents and rescuers should remain on alert," Takeo Moriwaki, professor of geotechnical engineering at Hiroshima Institute of Technology, told AFP.

+NHK said on Sunday that at least seven other landslides had been reported across Japan.

-The highest evacuation alert, which urges people "to secure safety urgently", was issued after the disaster in Atami, which has 20,000 households, reports said.
+The highest evacuation alert, which urges people "to secure safety urgently", was issued after the disaster in Atami, which has 20,000 households.

+At shelters in the town, survivors wearing masks were keeping their distance from other families due to fears of coronavirus infection, media reports said.

 Residents in many other cities in Shizuoka have also been ordered to evacuate.